 Step 9: Review the results and modify your search strategy as required

 Designed to be useful, relevant and user-friendly, this guide will provide you with access to a range of key library and information resources to aid your studies/research in Physiology.
 It is however a work in progress, so in order to maintain up-to-date and relevant content we welcome suggestions from you the user.
 Refer to the Feedback box on this page.

-The Physiology Resources can be found in the Medical Library located opposite Dunedin Hospital in the Sayers Building.
+The Physiology Resources can be found in the Health Sciences Library located opposite Dunedin Hospital in the Sayers Building.